eis/quarkus-example/README.md

  - JDK 11+ (any distribution)
  - Optionally GraalVM 21.1.0 for native compilation
  - Apache Maven 3.8.1+

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: